Jump to content

 scottyctl app:create test ... --env "DATABASE_PASSWORD=op://connect-instance-a/vault-uuid/item-uuid/password"

 Scotty will resolve the secret from the connect instance and inject the value when running an action on the app.
-Please note, that it won't resolve secrets from environment variables inside docker-compose.yml files.
+Please note, that it won't resolve secrets from environment variables inside compose.yml files.

 Jump to heading Notification settings